DiogenesF/DiogenesF/README.md

 ## I'm a developer analyst.
 - 🔭 I’m currently working remotely at [Pipefy](https://www.pipefy.com/pt-br/)!
 - :computer: I’m a Computer Engineer.
-- 📡️ I’m always learning everything related to React and Node, and recently Docker and Kubernetes.
+- 📡️ I’m always trying to learn everything related to React and its ecosystem, and also Docker and Kubernetes.

 ### 📪️ Connect with me: